The Harp – Ireland’s true symbol

 The explosion of the gunship Breda – 1691

-Spike Island is most famously known as Ireland’s Alcatraz.
-This is as a result of the Island housing four prisons over the four centuries.
-The island fortress is well known in military circles as one… View Post
+Spike Island is most famously known as Ireland’s Alcatraz, as a result of the Island housing four prisons over the four centuries.
+The island fortress is well known in military circles as one of the… View Post

 The largest prison in the world – Spike Island prison